religious

 235, 237, 267, E2, E8, 195

-St Mary’s Convent in the Butts, Brentford is in an area described by Nikolaus Pevsner as architecturally ‘the most rewarding part of Brentford’; the Butts has been a conservation area since 1967.
+St. Mary’s Convent in the Butts, Brentford is in an area described by Nikolaus Pevsner as architecturally ‘the most rewarding part of Brentford’; the Butts has been a conservation area since 1967.

 The early building history of the older part of the present convent complex is not clear, though an outline of the story can be assembled from various sources.
-There appears to have been a house on the site from c1764, but a major development was carried out in 1792 when the property came into the hands of a Mr Blissett William Gould esq.
-The New Brentford survey of that year describes the property as ‘Dwelling-House, Kitchen, Offices, Stables, Court Yard, Pleasure-Grounds, Kitchen-Garden, Orchard etc’.
-This presumably represents the handsome classical style building, with a central block and east and west wings, which is depicted in an undated print.
+There appears to have been a house on the site from c.1764, but a major development was carried out in 1792 when the property came into the hands of a Mr Blissett William Gould esq.
+The 'New Brentford Survey' of that year describes the property as ‘Dwelling-House, Kitchen, Offices, Stables, Court Yard, Pleasure-Grounds, Kitchen-Garden, Orchard etc.’ This is the handsome classical style building, with a central block and east and west wings, which is depicted in the undated print which is reproduced here.